komazarari/example_githubactions_oidc/googlecloud/README.md

 - bar: workflows executed on the develop branch of this repository.
 - baz: workflows executed with Environment `production`.

 **Note**: About baz, since the pool recognizes repositories under `komazarari/*`, it allows workflows of any repositories under `komazarari/*` with Environemnt `production`.
-If the pool had NO conditions, this configuration would allow workflows of any repositories in GitHub with Environment `production` to impersonate the service account and be insecure.
+If the pool had NO conditions, this configuration would enable workflows of any repositories in GitHub with Environment `production` to impersonate the service account and be insecure.